Aristotle-Metadata-Enterprises/django-garnett/README.md

 * [ ] Add mysql to testing matrix
 * [ ] Test how this works with DRF
 * [ ] Add: `TranslationContextRedirectDefaultMiddleware`

+need to run tests like this for now: PYTHONPATH=../ ./manage.py shell